 However, no matter what choice you make, no wooden floor is complete without the needed accessories.
 Many people forget about this important feature, sometimes due to lack of knowledge and professional advice, sometimes being way too enthusiastic about their purchase and project.
 Accessories are what make a complete and sleek look for every wooden floor and today we will share with you which are the most popular out of them.

-- Pipe roses – Pipe roses are also known as pipe covers and they are designed to cover the holes around pipes.
-They are quick and easy to install and also come in a variety of choice, from wooden to plastic, in various colors, finishes and more.
+Pipe roses are also known as pipe covers and they are designed to cover the holes around pipes.
+They are quick and easy to install and also come in a variety of choice, from wooden to plastic, in various colours, finishes and more.

-- Door bars – Door bars are also known as thresholds and they are commonly used around the door thresholds.
+Door bars are also known as thresholds and are commonly used around the door thresholds.
 Working as a transition between one room to another, when different flooring types are used, they make the difference milder and less unattractive.
-They also guarantee stability of the floor in this part, where it ends to start a different type of flooring.
+They also guarantee the stability of the floor in this part, where it ends to start a different type of flooring.
 When choosing a door bar for your floor, remember that its design has to be adjusted to the style of the flooring and beading for a uniform and a sleek look.

 Choosing between synthetic and hardwood decking requests you to consider a few aspects before planning a project.

 We are helping you to track down some of the most common DIY wood floor installation mistakes and prevent all the possible issues!

 DIY-ing the installation of a wooden floor may look like a tempting idea, but before grabbing your tools, be sure how to avoid some common mistakes.